 - Slowly roll your back down the ball till the middle of your upper back is flat on the ball and your knees are at a 90-degree angle, feet flat on the floor.

-- Slowly lower your arms, keeping your palms facing away from you and bending your elbows so that your upper arms are almost parallel to the floor.
-You can feel your shoulders sink into the ball.
+- Slowly lower your arms, keeping your palms facing away from you and bending your elbows out to the sides so that your upper arms are just above parallel to the floor.
+Make sure your arms open evenly.